GrimblyGorn/Doxie/README.md

  - A few aesthetic improvements were made as well (Reset All button is Light Red, Generate button is Light Green, toggling Recursion alternates the red/green true/false text next to it, buttons toggle off and on at logical times, etc...)
  - The text instructions in the GUI have also been updated to reflect these changes as needed.
  - I also added a new Error handler pop-up window that has select-able text, a Copy-to-Clipboard button with a confirmation text, and stores a numbered list of any application errors thrown with a button to clear the list if needed, and a button to exit the error log and return back to the application.
+ - I updated the GUI to compile against .NET 4.8 Framework now.
+Not really sure why :)

 #### Known Issues:
  - Allowing for the filename to be changed caused the Console solution to break.
 This is due to the new field I added to the Generate method in JsonHelpFileGenerator.cs.
 I simply removed it from the build list so it's no longer in my project and quit throwing errors I didn't plan to fix.